mmclaughlin84/RNAseq_alma_hisat2/README.md

 cp -r /Volumes/DATA/DRI/URTHY/TARGTHER/mmclaughlin/indexes_ms_hisat2/ ./alignment_files/indexes/
 ```

 If the pre-prepared indexes folder on the RDS was not there, here is how you would source the files.
-Download the Mus Musculus .gtf file using curl and unzip.
+Download the Mus Musculus .gtf file using `curl` and `unzip`.
 Download an already indexed Mus Musculus genome from the HISAT2 website.
+You might need to drag the files into the indexes folder.
+All the files should be in indexes, there should be none in subdirectories.

 ```
-curl -o alignment_files/indexes/Mus_musculus.GRCm38.102.gtf.gz "ftp://ftp.ensembl.org/pub/release-102/gtf/mus_musculus/Mus_musculus.GRCm38.102.gtf.gz"
+curl -o ./alignment_files/indexes/Mus_musculus.GRCm38.102.gtf.gz "ftp://ftp.ensembl.org/pub/release-102/gtf/mus_musculus/Mus_musculus.GRCm38.102.gtf.gz"
-gunzip alignment_files/indexes/Mus_musculus.GRCm38.102.gtf.gz
+gunzip ./alignment_files/indexes/Mus_musculus.GRCm38.102.gtf.gz

-curl -o ./put_here/grcm38.tar.gz "https://cloud.biohpc.swmed.edu/index.php/s/grcm38/download/grcm38.tar.gz"
+curl -o ./alignment_files/indexes/grcm38.tar.gz "https://cloud.biohpc.swmed.edu/index.php/s/grcm38/download/grcm38.tar.gz"
-gunzip ./put_here/grcm38.tar.gz
+tar -xvzf ./alignment_files/indexes/grcm38.tar.gz
 ```

-The final step is to go to the RDS project folder, and open scripts 2-7 in **Textmate**.
-You need to change the email address to be <your_name>@icr.ac.uk - sending emails to mmclaughlin@icr.ac.uk is the default and will not be of much use to you.
+The final step is to go to the RDS project folder, and open scripts 2-7 in **Textmate**. *You need to change the email address to be your_name@icr.ac.uk* - sending emails to mmclaughlin@icr.ac.uk is the default and will not be of much use to you.

 ## DOWNLOAD FASTQ FILES